abhiwand/atk/doc/source/ds_bkm.rst

     >>> import taprootanalytics as ta
     >>> ta.server.ping()
-    Successful ping to TAProot Analytics at http://localhost:9099/info
+    Successful ping to Taproot Analytics ATK at http://localhost:9099/info
     >>> ta.connect()

 View and edit the server connection: